 - Flotation is a separation process used in mineral processing to separate minerals from waste rock or solids.

 - Mineral ore is pulverised and mixed with water and chemicals that cause preferential wetting of the solid particles.

-- The unwetted particles are carried to the surface by air bubbles to obtain a mineral concentrate—for example, lead, zinc, and copper concentrates.
+- Air bubbles carry the unwetted particles to the surface to obtain a mineral concentrate.
+For example lead, zinc, and copper concentrates.

-- Heat can be used to purify or concentrate chemical compounds by removing uncombined water, for example the drying of a wet clay or mineral, where moisture is not chemically bound to the substrate.
+- Introducers or suppliers can use heat to purify or concentrate chemical compounds by removing uncombined water, for example the drying of a wet clay or mineral, where moisture is not chemically bound to the substrate.

 - Using heat for any other purpose, such as steam distillation, disqualifies the chemical from being naturally-occurring.